In our previous article we’ve explained how millennials are revitalizing QR codes through the use of messaging apps.

 Downloading your Google Map QR Code

-Speaking of downloading, QR code managers offer the ability to download QR codes as either JPG or PNG files (best for web or digital platforms) or EPS, PDF or SVG files (best printing qualities).
+Speaking of downloading, QR code managers offer the ability to download QR codes as PNG files (best for web or digital platforms) or EPS, PDF or SVG files (best printing qualities).

 The latter group of available formats means that you won’t lose resolution while upscaling the QR code.